edditdev/Email-Bomber/README.md

 # 💣 Email Bomber V2 by eddit
-## `Everything there is free!
-And this is only place where you can find legit source.`
+## Everything there is free!
+And this is only place where you can find legit source.
+### coded by eddit (discord: eddit)

  ### × Functions
 - Custom subject/body